Schweitzer-Engineering-Laboratories/fixedpoint/docs/source/long_description.rst

   :class:`float` objects

-The fixedpoint package is unit-tested against MATLAB stimulus (with the fixed point toolbox), making :mod:`fixedpoint` a viable, accurate, and cost-free alternative to MATLAB.
+The fixedpoint package is unit-tested against MATLAB stimulus (with the fixed point toolbox), making the :mod:`fixedpoint` package a viable, accurate, and cost-free alternative to MATLAB.